-This program is now closed until further notice.
 After 10 years of funding from the Canadian Institute for Health Research, the program's funding has been come to an end.
 We would like to thank CIHR for the tremendous financial support the agency has given the program over the years.
 With its support, we have been able to train over 80 students that have contributed to a vibrant and impressive bioinformatics environment in British Columbia and Canada.
 The program has been a remakable success!

 Until then, please see the links below for other bioinformatics opportunites in British Columbia:

 Program students who are now enrolled will not be affected by this closure in anyway.

 The CIHR bioinformatics training program operates as a scholarship program